bigpel66/cubrid-dockerfile/README.md

 <br/>

 ### To Create the Container of Cubrid
-If you are not using Apple Silicon Chipset, remove the `--platform` option on the `build` rules.
+If you are not using Apple Silicon Chipset, remove the `--platform` option on the `build` rule.
 > make create

 <br/>